In my previous article about how to monetize a blog, a reader asked me what online business models I suggested instead of advertising.

 So what’ll it be?

 I hope you enjoyed this quick breakdown of the top 6 online business models I recommend.
-I’m putting on a webinar all about creating info products that sell themselves, and delivering them (without that tech-headache!), so join me here.
+I’m putting on a webinar all about creating info products that sell themselves, and delivering them (without that tech-headache!).

 Let me know what online business models you’re currently focusing on, and if there are any others you think are worth mentioning below!